signalarun/machine-learning/ensemble-learning/readme.md

    - Predict the class based upon the majority results of the participating model or predict the class with the largest sum of votes from models
  + Soft voting
    -  Predict the class with the largest summed probability from models.
+ Voting ensemble works when all the participating model perform individually well.